oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/voyager/README.md

           serviceName: domain1-adminserver
           servicePort: '7001'
 ```
-### 3. Create Ingress resource.
+### 3. Create ingress resource
-Save the above configuration as 'voyager-tls-console.yaml'.
+Save the above configuration as `voyager-tls-console.yaml`.
 ```
  kubectl create -f voyager-tls-console.yaml
 ```
 ### 4. Access the WebLogic Server Administration Console using the HTTPS port
-In a web browser type 'https://${HOSTNAME}:30443/console' in the address bar to access the WebLogic Server Administration Console.
+In a web browser type `https://${HOSTNAME}:30443/console` in the address bar to access the WebLogic Server Administration Console.

-## Uninstall the Voyager Operator
+## Uninstall the Voyager operator
-After removing all the Voyager Ingress resources, uninstall the Voyager operator:
+After removing all the Voyager ingress resources, uninstall the Voyager operator:

 ```
 $ helm uninstall voyager-operator --namespace voyager